JetBlue flight attendant incident: JetBlue's response

 JetBlue first discussed the incident with a post on JetBlue's blog, BlueTales.
-In a memo to employees, they have said that, "If Mr. Slater's story proves to be accurate, and even if there was a precipitating event that motivated his behavior, that still doesn't excuse his actions."
+In a memo to employees, they have said that, "If [the flight attendant]'s story proves to be accurate, and even if there was a precipitating event that motivated his behavior, that still doesn't excuse his actions."
 The memo stated, "Let me just say this: JetBlue will always seek to prosecute people who physically harm or threaten to harm a crew member or customer.
 Period."
 In their view the most "distressing aspect" of the coverage was that press reports did not take the chute deployment seriously enough.
 "Slides deploy extremely quickly, with enough force to kill a person", the memo read.
 "Slides can be as dangerous as a gun."
 The memo further stated that "It is an insult to all aviation professionals to have this particular element of the story treated without the seriousness it deserves."

 The memo also explained the apparent 25-minute delay in informing the police of the incident: "It isn't our policy to call police on a slide deployment; our policy is to treat the event as an emergency and implement our emergency response plan.
 The moment we confirmed the safety of the Customers and Crew—both on board and on the ground—it became a matter for the police."

-JetBlue suspended Slater and initially refused to comment on his future with the company.
-Later, the company indicated that Slater was no longer among its employees.
+JetBlue suspended the flight attendant and initially refused to comment on his future with the company.
+Later, the company indicated that he was no longer among its employees.

-JetBlue CEO David Barger has said of Slater, "[He] is not a hero in my book", Barger called Slater's actions "an egregious act" that defied safety.
+JetBlue CEO David Barger has said of the flight attendant, "[He] is not a hero in my book", Barger called his actions "an egregious act" that defied safety.
 He also said that the incident was costly to the airline, as it delayed other JetBlue flights and the plane had to be taken out of service for "a couple of hours".
-He added that his own flight had been delayed and said that he was "disheartened to think that so many people would call him [Slater] a hero."
+He added that his own flight had been delayed and said that he was "disheartened to think that so many people would call him [the flight attendant] a hero."

-In an interview with SunSentinel.com Dave Barger said that Slater's actions reflected poorly on Slater, and that his actions did not represent the values and practices of the company.
-Barger went on to describe Slater as a coward.
-Slater was also criticized for throwing his tie onto the tarmac since it could have blown into the path of a taxiing plane and been sucked into an engine.
+In an interview with SunSentinel.com Dave Barger said that the attendant's actions reflected poorly on him, and that his actions did not represent the values and practices of the company.
+Barger went on to describe the attendant as a coward.
+He was also criticized for throwing his tie onto the tarmac since it could have blown into the path of a taxiing plane and been sucked into an engine.